 2. Upcycling Clothing

 If you have a creative streak, upcycling can be very rewarding.
-As you can turn old items into something new, giving it a completely new lease of life.
+As you can turn old items into something new, giving them a completely new lease of life.
 If you’re very good at upcycling this can even be a viable business idea either as a side hustle or full-time business.

 You can find some fantastic upcycling tutorials online, and Pinterest has excellent upcycling ideas.
 Look at this board by Jeniffer Maker for a few ideas to get you started.
 A few basic ideas that spring to mind are jeans turned into shorts or a skirt, t-shirts made into scarfs, bags or children’s clothing.

 3. Recycle Clothing that Can’t be Donated

 Many textiles can be recycled.
 In most cases pure fibres are much easier to recycle, blends can be tricky.
 We’ve recently written about the basics of textile recycling if you’d like to learn more about the textile recycling process.

 In short natural fibres can be recycled, but will lose some durability in the process.
 On the other hand, plastic-based textiles can be melted down in a similar way to how plastic bottles are melted down and recycled.

 In the UK local councils can advise where to send clothing for recycling or you can visit the Recycle Now website to find a drop off point local to you.

 In the US have a look at Helpsy, they are the largest textile collector in the Northeast US and have drop-off locations in many areas.
 If you’ve got old jeans that have come to the end of their usable life, have a look at bluejeansgogreen.org as they can recycle old denim.

 Hand-me-downs are particularly helpful when it comes to children’s clothing.
 This does not have to be limited to siblings, as clothing can be swapped between parents that have a similar mindset.